 (d) Each of Enron and Deutsche Bank agrees that it will, and will cause Valhalla, Rheingold or DBOFD, as the case may be, (i) to take any reasonable action, or (ii) to reasonably refrain from taking any action, including, without limitation, the filing of claims for refund and the utilization of Tax credits, in order to reduce, eliminate or otherwise mitigate the amount of any Enron Indemnity Amount or Deutsche Bank Indemnity Amount payable pursuant to this Agreement.

 4. Tax Certificates.
-Subject to changes in German tax law and the interpretation thereof after the date of execution of this Agreement, to the extent that Rheingold receives dividends on the RMT Preferred Stock and/or realizes capital gains from a disposal of the RMT Preferred Stock and makes a distribution on the Participation Rights, within three days after any such distribution, Rheingold will issue a Tax certificate to DBOFD certifying available equity within the meaning of Section 30, Paragraph 2, No.1 Corporation Tax Act (EK 01).
+Subject to changes in or additions to German tax law or the interpretation thereof after the date of execution of this Agreement, to the extent that Rheingold receives dividends on the RMT Preferred Stock and/or realizes capital gains from a disposal of the RMT Preferred Stock and makes a distribution on the Participation Rights, Rheingold will, within three days after making such distribution, issue a Tax certificate to DBOFD certifying available equity within the meaning of Section 30, Paragraph 2, No.1 Corporation Tax Act (EK 01) provided such Tax certificate may be issued at such time under applicable law.
 To the extent such Tax certificate cannot be issued, Rheingold will issue such Tax certificates as are required under German Law (i) to mitigate a German Tax Loss that results from any of the Enron Tax Assumption, the CFC Assumption or the Enron Indemnification Assumption not being accurate, or (ii) to enable DBOFD to utilize a Tax credit for any German Taxes paid by Rheingold as a result of the CFC Assumption not being accurate.

 5. German Tax Returns, Audits and Contests.
 Deutsche Bank, as the controlling indirect parent company of DBOFD, and Enron, as the controlling indirect parent company of Rheingold and Valhalla, each undertakes that: